-At one point or another, just about everyone has driven with a burned out taillight or has failed to use their turn signal while changing lanes.
+At one point or another, just about everyone has driven with a burned out tail light, a broken brake light or has failed to use their turn signal while changing lanes.
 Generally police won’t stop you for these infractions, but if they do, the infraction alone isn’t enough to justify a police search or a breathalyzer.
-Here’s what you should know thanks to San Marcos DUI defense lawyer Peter M. Liss.
+Here’s what you should know.

 Is a Broken Tail Light a Crime?

-Driving with a broken taillight is technically illegal, but there are three levels of crimes –infractions, misdemeanors and felonies.
+Driving with a broken tail light is technically illegal, but there are three levels of crimes –infractions, misdemeanors and felonies.
 Infractions are the least serious of these crimes and are only punishable by a fine.
-And, in fact, driving with a broken taillight will only leave you with a correctable violation, aka a “fix-it-ticket,” meaning that if you correct the issue and have it signed off by a law enforcement officer, you only need to pay a small court fee and then it will stay off of your driving record completely.
+And, in fact, driving with a broken tail light is the least serious type of infraction as it is considered a correctable violation, aka a “fix-it-ticket.”
+This means that if you correct the issue and have it signed off by a law enforcement officer, you only need to pay a small court fee and then it will stay off of your driving record completely.

 So Can You be Searched for an Infraction?